 Nelson Chia – MANAGING DIRECTOR, PE exists because Mr. Chia has a passion for singing.
 He thrives on promotion along with organizing.
 This passion, promotion and organizing created PE.
 When friend and associate Dr. Guosong Liu’s discoveries were made public, suddenly the potential for PE to be involved as an organizer/provider to deliver these therapeutic concepts became a huge opportunity.
 Background: founder and CEO of WESPAC in 1977 specializing in providing legal, actuarial, compliance, reporting, record keeping, and consulting for ERISA qualified retirement plans.
 Services include investment advisory and executive benefit engagements.
 WESPAC continues to operate under Focus Financial Partners since 2008 and serving small to mid sized businesses in the western states.

-Karma Raines – DIRECTOR OF OPERATIONS, The product of PE is organization.
-This vital role of day-to-day processes that is performed to serve our Members and audience, is paramount to PE’s success.
+Karma Raines – DIRECTOR OF TRAINING, The product of PE is organization.
+This vital role of day-to-day processes that is performed to serve our DP's and audience, is paramount to PE’s success.
 Background: Professionally trained in opera in early 90's, Karma has continued to expand her skill sets through various music styles with a special focus on jazz.
 Karma maintains her professional practice as a vocal coach.
 She is a specialist of the "Complete Vocal Technique" as she seeks to complete her CVT designation.

 Anthony Reese – DIRECTOR OF FINANCE – The business format of PE with its music experience and promotion of its therapy is not a profit making business.
 Because of this, the finance of PE is critically important and difficult.
 Background: After receiving his Master's degree at Harvard in the 80's, Anthony has served near exclusively with non profit organizations in various executive capacities.
 He is a dedicated professional with a wide breadth of experience working in the philanthropy community.